 You Know What to Do, So Why Can’t You Implement Tasks?

-The real issue isn’t necessarily time scarcity.
+The real issue isn’t time scarcity.
 It’s decision fatigue masquerading as productivity.
+And it’ll drain you faster than any 12-hour retail shift ever did.

-When you don’t have external constraints forcing structure into your day—school pickups, bedtimes, soccer practice—your business can expand to fill every available moment.
-Not with work, necessarily, but with noise.
+When you don’t have external constraints forcing structure into your day, like no school pickups, no bedtimes, no soccer practice, your business expands to fill every available moment.

-You have time for that podcast everyone’s raving about, to explore that new platform to tweak your website (again). even time to research seventeen different project management tools.
+There’s time to listen to that podcast everyone’s talking about.
+Time to explore that new platform.
+Time to tweak your website.
+Time to research different project management tools because maybe this one will work better.

 Most mornings, you face a dozen seemingly equally important tasks with no clear hierarchy.
-So you either pick based on whatever feels urgent (usually the wrong choice) or pick based on what feels comfortable (also usually the wrong choice).
+So you either pick based on whatever feels urgent, or pick based on what feels comfortable.

 The Gap Between Knowing and Doing